 Long Mynd is a part of the Shropshire Hills.
 There are waterfalls, beautiful views and lots of sheep!
 It is designated an area of outstanding natural beauty in the UK, and is around a 30 minute drive out from Ludlow.
 You can choose a hike for however long you have.
 Again, we chose to spend half a day here.

-THREE.
-Ludlow Castle
+3. Ludlow Castle

 This is a seriously old castle.
 The oldest parts remaining can be traced back to 1066!
 It has since been a royal castle, fallen in to disrepair, been restored again and opened to the public.
 The views from the castle walls are lovely – you can see all across Ludlow.
-There is also an annual food festival held within the castle walls which makes for an excellent day trip out.
+There is also an annual food festival held within the castle walls which makes for an excellent day trip.

-FOUR.
-The Feathers Hotel
+4. The Feathers Hotel

 The Feathers Hotel is an historic inn in the centre of Ludlow.
 Its frontage was actually put on in 1619!
 It is a Grade I listed building and is one of the best known buildings in Ludlow, being an early example of Tudor architecture.
 It’s also the perfect spot for a lunch amongst seriously historic surroundings.

-FIVE.
-Ludlow Centre
+5. Ludlow Town Centre